sedouard/flocker/docs/using/tryflocker.rst

 	you@laptop:~$ flocker-deploy --version

-   Successful installation will display the latest version of Flocker.
+   Successful installation will display the version of Flocker.

 Step 2: Installing the Flocker node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^